+The BRCHS - New Medical Building project is nearing the end of the design stage.
 Project progress includes completion of a feasibility study, site planning, and schematic design.
 We have met with local officials regarding zoning, ordinances, and the approval process.
 Although we are not ready to formally submit, the initial response from officials is favorable.
-Upon grant award, the architectural design effort will resume and civil engineering work will begin.
+The architectural design effort and civil engineering work are nearing completion.
+Demolition of the original family practice structure is complete and site preparation is poised to begin.
 Following development plan approval and receipt of building permits, construction work will commence.
 Construction development team members, including architect (along with architect's structural, mechanical, electrical, and plumbing design professionals), civil engineer, geotechnical engineer, and construction contractor, are all accountable to the project manager to meet detailed schedule commitments.